Rockingham Castle: 15th – 21st centuries

 Today the mainstay of the castle is the home of the Saunders-Watson family led by James Saunders Watson, the son of Michael Saunders, who achieved £4,000,000 in revenue from its events and rentals in 2017.
 He served as High Sheriff of Northamptonshire for 2018/19.
+He was appointed Lord-lieutenant of Northamptonshire in 2020 and currently holds the title.

+Description

+The castle has a strong gatehouse, which is to be expected for castles of its time.
+There are two large semicircular towers, protruding from the castle wall, located on either side of the gate.
+These are also known as D-towers.
+This gatehouse is on the east side of the structure, facing almost entirely towards the field.
+The plan of the castle is a typical rectangular shape, with a passage through the center of the structure.
+This passage is entered through a porch beneath a drop arch, and was guarded by a portcullis in front of a wooden door.
+Another door is located at the end of the passage.
+Along the sides of the passage are openings, leading to rectangular chambers.
+In the east walls of these were the doorways two the semicircular chambers of the towers.
+The gatehouse and its towers have only two floors.
+This design is reminiscent of the rectangular stone gatehouse of the early Norman castle.
+The remainder of the castle is contained by stone walls.
+Within this castle are many halls, units of housing, and other buildings.

 Location

 The parish borders directly onto the town of Corby.
 Rockingham (and Corby) are part of North Northamptonshire, part of the ceremonial county of Northamptonshire.

 The castle overlooks the villages of Rockingham and Caldecott, and has views over the Welland Valley.
 Privately owned, it is open to the public for events and on certain days.

 The place was visited by writer Charles Dickens, who was a friend of Richard and Lavinia Watson, ancestors of the current family.
 The castle is arguably the inspiration for Chesney Wold in Dickens' novel Bleak House, published in 1853.

 The castle takes its name from the manor of Rockingham, which was the only manor of the parish which in turn had markedly few churchlands, especially as is common after the dissolution of the monasteries.
 Rockingham Forest was, largely outside of the parish, named after the place during the time of William the Conqueror because of the castle's importance as a royal retreat.

 A cricket pitch lies within the grounds and is home to Old Eastonians Cricket Club.